 This natural health news is provided by Nutrition Breakthroughs, a publisher of nutrition articles and supplier of natural remedies since 2002.
 Nutrition Breakthroughs makes Sleep Minerals II, the effective natural sleep aid with calcium, magnesium, zinc and vitamin D, and also Joints and More, the natural solution for joint relief, arthritis, aches and pains, stronger hair and nails and more energy.

-By Dr. Joseph Mercola, a physician trained in both traditional and natural medicine who provides up-to-date natural health information
+By Dr. Joseph Mercola.
+He is a physician trained in both traditional and natural medicine who provides up-to-date natural health information

 Shared by Nutrition Breakthroughs,